 Jack, W1AYX, is the current NEWN Net Manager and serves as net control on Mondays and Thursdays.
 He first became interested in the weather around age 12 after receiving some basic instruments and a book on meteorology as a Christmas gift.
 Jack got his general amateur license in 2015 and began participating in the NEWN soon after.
-Although fairly new to the hobby, his past experience includes radio communication in the U.S. Army and working as an emergency services dispatcher for a regional communications center in central Maine.
+His past experience includes radio communication in the U.S. Army and working as an emergency services dispatcher for a regional communications center in central Maine.
 Jack also volunteers as a Skywarn Spotter and a Weather-Ready Nation Ambassador for the National Weather Service.
-He and his family currently reside in the community of Madawaska, Maine where he serves as pastor of a local church.
+He and his family currently reside in the community of Madawaska, Maine.

 Henry, K1WCC, net control on Tuesdays.
 Henry is very active in ham radio and the Falmouth Amateur Radio Association.
 He has recently retired from an oceanographic electronics career and enjoys his 8 grandchildren and camping with his wife of 48 years.
 Henry is also WW2MAN, representing the Museum Ship U-5075.
 He lives in East Falmouth, MA.

 Joan, KC1KZ, is net control on Fridays and lives in West Falmouth, MA.
 Joan has become active in D-STAR transmission.
 She enjoys flying and building model airplanes.
 As a woodworker she has built furniture, boats, especially projects that require lathe work.
 She is learning how to operate a CNG milling machine.
 Joan taught in West Roxbury elementary schools for 10 years in the 1970-80’s.
 Joan’s yellow lab, Bear, and her cat, Monroe, keep a close eye on her when she is on the NEWN.